Omaha 8 or Better is gaining

 Important:

-"High" side and different cards for the "Low"
+hand for the "High" side and different cards for the

-side or the same cards for both the "High" and "Low"
+"Low" side or the same cards for both the "High"

 Ties: In case two or more players "tie" for one